vishnu350/rs-mainspring-winder/README.md

 If you like my work, please consider:
 - Fixing bugs/issues, contributing to the design, or experimenting with 3D printouts using untested parameters.
 - Share your success/failure story on your using the RS winder for unknown mainsprings/barrels.
-- Offering to print and ship experimental 3D printed designs for me.
-I dont have a printer.
+- Offering to print or ship experimental 3D printed designs for me.
-- [Sponsoring me](https://github.com/sponsors/vishnu350) to help out with paying for experimental prints.

 Thanks to Fratink for coming up with the original design [here](https://www.thingiverse.com/thing:3540660) in Thingiverse.
 The same free Creative Commons licensing scheme is reused for this work.